HeyLittleJohn/curator/option_bot/data_pipeline/README.md

 - `orchestrator.py` is the file that orchestrates the diffent components of the data pipeline including downloading, cleaning, and upload to db.
 Functions in this file are called by `main.py`, and are organized according to asset type and scope of the data to be acquired.

 - `main.py` is the entrypoint for the data pipeline.
 It contains an CLI that triggers specific functions from `orchestrator.py`. `main.py` will be scheduled to run.

+## Notes

+`all_` as a boolean argument indicates whether dealing with all tickers or just a list of tickers.
+This is its consistent use.
+It never indicates downloading "all components" (i.e. metadata, stock prices, options contracts, options prices)